 Once the process is over, the PowerShell window will exit.

 We had earlier also taken a look at another tool called Reset Windows Update Agent Tool that lets you reset the WU Agent to default values.
-This tool been updated to be compatible with Windows Creator update and has been downloaded by more than 100,000 users.
+This tool has been updated to be compatible with the latest Windows 10 version and has been downloaded by more than 100,000 users.